WP Fusion includes an import tool that allows you to import existing contacts from your CRM as new WordPress users.

 If the Password field is enabled for sync on the Contact Fields tab, existing passwords can be imported as well.
 If the password field isn’t selected, a secure password will be automatically generated.

-If you check the box next to Enable Notifications, WordPress will send a simple welcome email to the user with their username, and a link to log in on your website.
-You can customize this welcome email by using a plugin like SB Welcome Email Editor.
+If you check the box next to Enable Notifications, WordPress will send a simple welcome email to the user with their username, and a link to set the password for the new user account.

 You can also leave email notifications disabled and send the user’s password back to your CRM after import.
 Check the box next to Return Password on the main WP Fusion settings tab, and select a field in your CRM in which to store the generated passwords.